 Apart from the tuber 🍠, Koreans also know how to turn parts of the green plant into food!🌱 Yes!
 The entire plant does not need to be wasted after harvesting the tubers!!!
-Traditionally, Koreans use the leaves’ stalks in preparing vegetable side dishes (namul banchan 나물반찬) or by adding them into soups and stews.
+Traditionally, Koreans use the leaves’ stalks in preparing vegetable side dishes (namul banchan 나물반찬) or by adding them to soups and stews.
 But in order to make them edible (and chew-able), the leaves are removed and the tough, magenta-colored skin is peeled off!
 This is a lot of manual work and it takes time and patience to skin an amount large enough for consumption.
 These edible leaf stalks of sweet potato plants are called goguma-sun (고구마순) or goguma-julgi (고구마줄기) in Korean.

 With the harvest of new sweet potatoes in late summer, also sweet potato leaves are on sale.
 If you then visit a traditional market in Korea, you may observe vendors diligently peeling the stalks as they wait for customers.
 This is the best time for fresh sweet potato leaf stalks!
 Outside the season, they are available only in dried form.
 Although dishes featuring fresh or dried sweet potato stalks remain the same, the cooking process varies and there are differences in taste, color and texture.

 In summary, sweet potatoes are an ubiquitous and flexible food item.
 In Korean cuisine, the tubers🍠 as well as the greens🌿 are consumed and most of the resulting foods are either vegan by default or veggie-friendly! 🌱 The tubers, which come in various colors, flavors and sizes, are starring in sweets, snacks as well as main dishes.
 Sweet potato leaf stalks, then, feature as a green addition to a number of other dishes.

 Especially during the colder months, sweet potatoes are precious companions. 🧣❄️🧤 On a chilly and lonely winter day, what better treat is there than an oven-roasted sweet potato?
 Hold it tight or keep it in your pocket, and it lovingly warms your skin. ✋🍠🔥 Unwrap it and its golden insides delight your taste buds, while its sweet breath tickles your nose. 👅🍠♨️ It’s a natural heat pack and energy bar dressed in magenta. 👚💖